 At the conference, co-hosted by Swiss Federal Councillors Mrs. Eveline Widmer-Schlumpf and Mrs. Micheline Calmy-Rey, the Ministers of Justice of the member states adopted a declaration, which formally charged the Committee of Ministers with the reform of the Court.

-Since 2010, within the framework of what came to be known as the Interlaken Process, three further high-level conferences on the future of the European Court of Human Rights have been convened.
+Since 2010, within the framework of what came to be known as the Interlaken Process, three further high-level conferences on the future of the European Court of Human Rights were convened.
 These conferences – 2011 in Izmir, Turkey; 2012 in Brighton, UK, and 2013 in Oslo, Norway – were held in order to identify the means to guarantee the long-term effectiveness of the Convention system.

 Photos Interlaken Conference © Conference Service EDA